WHY YOU NEED TO USE AN AUTOMATIC TANK GAUGE (ATG)

-Tank gauging (volumetric measurement) has been done many different ways with varying degrees of accuracy.
-Currently most tank owners use one of two methods.
+Tank gauging (volumetric measurement) has been done in many different ways with varying degrees of accuracy.
+Currently, most tank owners use one of two methods.

 Many tank owners decide to use a diptape or a dipstick to gauge their tanks.
 This requires a person to climb on top of the tank and drop one end of the tape/stick down to the tank and then check the liquid level/height against a chart.
 This is often done at least twice in order to verify the measurement.
 This method is quite simple and straightforward, but cannot be said to be very reliable.

 - Accuracy – The person using the tape could easily make a mistake.

 - Safety Risk– The person could fall off or into the tank, inhale noxious gases, or fall down the stairs leading up to the top of the tank.

 - Reliability– The person could record the wrong number, have difficult handwriting to read, or misread the tape.

 - Slow – The level information and data are slow getting to the decision maker.

 - Limited Data – No temperature readings, exact date and time, driver ID, truck ID, leak detection, or high and low level alarms, can be recorded accurately.
 Not to mention, data can be falsified or missing.
 (Skimming, theft, etc.)

 Many tank owners install a gauge that can be read from outside of the tank, and at eye level so anyone can see the tank level at any time.
 This method also requires the person to record the level information at the tank battery.
 This method is safer than using a stick or a tape, but also not very reliable.
 This is also.